ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense

 \section{Introduction}

-The K-Nearest Neighbor (kNN) classifier is a simple prototype classification algorithm that has been widely used in classification tasks \citep{cover1967nearest,tang2020predicting,balsubramani2019adaptive}.
-Combined with deep neural networks (DNNs), kNN has also been successfully applied to a broad range of important learning tasks, e.g., machine translation \citep{khandelwal2021nearest}, speaker verification \citep{khan2020vector}, and face recognition \citep{nakada2017acfr}.
-Nonetheless, DNN classifiers have been found to be vulnerable against adversarial attacks \citep{KGB16,SZS14}, which generate small perturbations on benign examples to flip class predictions.
-Although researchers have recently demonstrated that kNN-based deep learning methods are effective in defending against adversarial attacks on DNNs \citep{papernot2018deep,rails2020}, and can be used in more general data quality testing applications \citep{bahri2020deep}, as compared to DNN's, the intrinsic adversarial robustness of kNN classifiers has been less well explored.
+\PARstart{T}{he} K-Nearest Neighbor (kNN) classifier is a simple prototype classification algorithm that has been widely used in classification tasks \cite{cover1967nearest,tang2020predicting,balsubramani2019adaptive}.
+Combined with deep neural networks (DNNs), kNN has also been successfully applied to a broad range of important learning tasks, e.g., Remote Sensing Image Retrieval \cite{ye2019new}, machine translation \cite{khandelwal2021nearest}, speaker verification \cite{khan2020vector}, and face recognition \cite{nakada2017acfr}.
+Nonetheless, DNN classifiers have been found to be vulnerable against adversarial attacks \cite{kurakin2018adversarial,SZS14}, which generate small perturbations on benign examples to flip class predictions.
+Although researchers have recently demonstrated that kNN-based deep learning methods are effective in defending against adversarial attacks on DNNs \cite{papernot2018deep,wang2022rails}, and can be used in more general data quality testing applications \cite{bahri2020deep}, as compared to DNN's, the intrinsic adversarial robustness of kNN-based deep classifiers has been less well explored.

-Previously proposed strategies for attacking kNN-based classifiers include: the Deep kNN attack (DkNN-Atk), which is based on a heuristic process to approximate the kNN \citep{sitawarin2019robustness}; and the adversarial KNN attack (AdvKnn) \citep{li2019advknn}, which uses a neural network to approximate the kNN distribution.
-As shown in Figure~\ref{fig: att_defense}, neither work particularly well on the CIFAR-10 DNN model trained by the adversarial training (AT) \citep{madry2017towards}.
+Previously proposed strategies for evaluating kNN-based deep learning methods on image classification tasks include: the Deep kNN attack (DkNN-Atk), which is based on a heuristic process to approximate the kNN \cite{sitawarin2019robustness}; and the adversarial KNN attack (AdvKnn) \cite{li2019advknn}, which uses a neural network to approximate the kNN distribution.
+As shown in Figure~\ref{fig: att_defense}, neither work particularly well on the CIFAR-10 DNN model trained by the adversarial training (AT) \cite{madry2017towards}.